Katie Gilman's Pink Anchor, Deptford X 2007 © Katie Gilman

 An anchor is so strong sculpturally I think there are many ways you could position it in a public space.

 I don’t think a plinth is essential and you could argue an anchor without a plinth makes it feel more like a functional anchor in its ‘natural’ setting, sitting on the edge of a harbour, waiting to be used.
 However you decide to position it, I would just suggest that you keep it simple."

 Anonymous anchors...appearing since August 2013...

-After being removed from the top of the high street in April 2013 the anchor was temporarily stored in the carpark of the old Tidemill school, before being moved to the Olympia shed at Convoys Wharf – spotted for a moment at London Open House September 2013.
+After being removed from the high street in April 2013 the anchor was temporarily stored in the carpark of the old Tidemill school, before being moved to the Olympia shed at Convoys Wharf – spotted for a moment at London Open House in September 2013.